%20(7%20x%202%20in).png)

 BRANDON NELSON teaches band and general music at Oak Harbor Intermediate School on Whidbey Island, Washington.
 Brandon earned a Master’s degree in Music Performance from Portland State University and a Bachelor's degree in Music Education from the University of North Texas.

 A devoted educator, Brandon was honored in 2018 by School Band and Orchestra magazine as Washington's "Director Who Makes a Difference" while teaching at Oak Harbor High School.
-He has worked as a band teacher, marching director, and drumline coach in Oregon, Washington, and Texas; and also arranges music for every kind of indoor and outdoor music group.
-Brandon is also passionate about disability education, having presented at several conferences about his hearing impairment & teaching students with disabilities.
+He has worked as a band teacher, marching director, and drumline coach in Oregon, Washington, and Texas.
+Brandon is passionate about disability education, having presented at several conferences about his hearing impairment & teaching students with disabilities.
+He currently serves as Region President of the San Juan Music Educators Association

-In his free time, Brandon enjoys arranging classical music for unconventional ensembles, performing on drumset, percussion, french horn, voice, and occasionally traveling to present or adjudicate.
-His family loves to adventure around Northern Puget Sound, read, and play games together.
+In his free time, Brandon enjoys arranging for unconventional ensembles, performing, and occasionally traveling to present or clinic for music educators.
+His family loves to adventure around Puget Sound, read, and play games together.

 Location

-Percussion on the Rock 2024 will be held in Oak Harbor, on beautiful Whidbey Island.
+Percussion on the Rock 2026 will be held in Oak Harbor, on beautiful Whidbey Island and hosted at

 FAQs